 3. Get Cover When Booking Your Trip

-You can buy travel insurance a few days to your trip, but it doesn’t work all the time.
-For instance, a trip cancellation insurance won’t cover you if you buy the policy after falling ill.
-It’s advisable to purchase insurance when booking your travel.
+You can buy travel insurance a few days before your trip, but it doesn't work all the time.
+For instance, a trip cancellation insurance won't cover you if you buy the policy after falling ill.
+It's advisable to purchase insurance when booking your travel.